kawu/hhu-dl-materials-2019/sgd/README.md

 calculate the loss over a mini-batch with `a` , the embedding parameters corresponding to `a` get updated.
-However, the latter occur much more often than the former, which means that we will update the `a`-related parameters many times, and the `ü`-related parameters only a few times, in one training epoch.
+However, the latter occur much more often than the former, which means that we will update the `a`-related parameters many times, and the `ü`-related parameters only a few times in one training epoch.
 Therefore, we would like the learning rates for the `a`-related parameters to be smaller than the learning rates for the `ü`-related parameters.